armollica/KDTree/README.md

 *#* node.**find**(*point*, [*k*])

 Finds the *k*-nearest neighbors of the specified point.
-Returns an array of `node`s. *k* defaults to 1.
+Returns an array of nodes. *k* defaults to 1.

 *#* node.**flatten**()

-Returns this `node` and all of its ancestors as a flat array of `node`s.
+Returns this node and all of its ancestors as a flat array of nodes.

 *#* node.**toArray**()

-Returns this `node` and its ancestors as a nested array.
+Returns this node and its ancestors as a nested array.

 *#* node.**lines**(*extent*)

-Returns an array of points denoting the lines that partition the `node`s.
+Returns an array of points denoting the lines that partition the nodes.
 This currently only works when *k* is 2.
 The *extent* defines how far these lines go.
 It's specified as [[*x0*, *y0*],[*x1*,*y1*]] where *x0* and *y0* are the lower bounds and *x1* and *y1* are the upper bounds.